mirolm/zPermissions/README.md

 # zPermissions &mdash; A Superperms plugin for Bukkit

-zPermissions is primarily an SQL database-backed Superperms (aka Bukkit permissions) implementation.
-It also supports flat-file storage.
-Notable features are: multi-world support, ranks with multiple tracks/ladders, group inheritance of arbitrary depth (within reason), and optional region-specific permissions using [WorldGuard](http://dev.bukkit.org/projects/worldguard/) regions, [Residence](http://dev.bukkit.org/projects/residence/) residences, [Factions](http://dev.bukkit.org/projects/factions/) territories, or [Factoid](http://dev.bukkit.org/projects/factoid/) lands.
+zPermissions is primarily an flat-file storage implementation.
+Notable features are: multi-world support, ranks with multiple tracks/ladders, group inheritance of arbitrary depth (within reason), and optional region-specific permissions using [WorldGuard](http://dev.bukkit.org/projects/worldguard/) regions.

 There is no built-in build protection (I rely on other plugins for that). zPermissions focuses on permissions and only permissions.